Sorry, you need to enable JavaScript to visit this website.

 Criteria for repeat callers

-The criteria for nomination as a repeat caller is someone calling the police (through 999 or 101) 10 times per rolling week.
+The criteria for a repeat caller is someone calling the police (through 999 or 101) five or more times in a day or 10 or more times in a rolling seven days.

-When a repeat caller is identified, the nature of the calls is reviewed to assess whether the caller is a repeatedly targeted victim or a vulnerable repeat caller.
+When a repeat caller is identified, the nature of their calls is reviewed to assess whether the caller is a repeatedly targeted victim or a vulnerable repeat caller.

-Individuals identified as repeatedly target victims are not managed through the vulnerable repeat callers process.
+Individuals identified as repeatedly targeted victims are not managed through the vulnerable repeat caller’s process.
 They may still be referred to the force’s community safety unit and other specialist departments.

 Community safety unit (CSU)